 Most likely, it’s about your state of mind.
 You may have to amp up your awareness to recognize what’s actually happening and take the required actions to free your creative self once again.

-Here are four of the most common problem areas entrepreneurs face for creative work (and what to do about them.)
+Here are five of the most common problem areas entrepreneurs face for creative work (and what to do about them.)

 1 – You’re tired and you need to rest.